-You can add a Management Pack for AWS cloud account instance to your vRealize Operations Cloud implementation.
+You can add a AWS cloud account instance to your vRealize Operations Cloud implementation.

 - Obtain the Access Key and Secret Key values.
 See Generate Required Access Keys.
 These values are not the same as your log in credentials for the Amazon Web Services site.

 - Determine the services for which you collect metrics.
 See, Supported AWS Services

 - Determine the regions to which you subscribe.
 Amazon Web Services is divided into nine regions.
 The default value * includes all regions in your subscription.
 If you do not want to subscribe to all regions, you can specify region identifiers in the Regions text box.